raguay/DropboxConnect/README.md

 ## Dropbox Connect

 Plugin for [fman.io](https://fman.io) that allows you to perform actions on your Dropbox files.
+This plugin also contains the Dropbox file system for interacting with your Dropbox accounts just like you local disk.
+Currently, only browsing the file system is implemented.
+I'm working on the rest.

 You can install this plugin by pressing `<shift+cmd+p>` to open the command pallet.
 Then type `install plugin`.
 Look for the `DropboxConnect` plugin and select it.